tjd1234/cmpt120fall2022/lectures/lecture14/lecture14notes.md

 Go!
 ```

-In the program code, `i < 5` is called the **while-loop condition**, or
+`i < 5` is called the **while-loop condition**, or **condition** for short.
+A
-**condition** for short.
-A while-loop condition should always be a boolean
+while-loop condition should always be a boolean expression (i.e. and
-expression (i.e. and expression that returns `True` or `False`).
+expression that returns `True` or `False`).

-In general, the way a while-loop runs is as follows:
+In general, a while-loop runs like this:

-- If the condition is `True`, the statements in the while-loop body are all
+- If the condition is `True`, the statements in the while-loop body are
   executed, one after the other.
 - Next, the while-loop condition is evaluated again.
 If it's `True`, the loop
   body is run again.
 If it's `False`, Python immediately jumps to the first
   statement *after* the while loop.

-Whenever a while-loop body is executed, the condition is evaluated to see if
+After a while-loop body is executed, the condition is evaluated to see if the
-the body should be executed again.
+body should be executed again.

 **Example.** Here's a variation of the above while-loop: